NightmareSheep/GulpSetup/README.md

 	<li><b>Files -</b> Query of all the files that should be processed into the bundle</li>
 	<li><b>Destination -</b> Location where the processed bundle will end up</li>
 </ul>
 <p>The basic setup contains two bundles, a styling and a script bundle.
-They are follow standard .net mvc conventions of keeping Javascript in a Scripts folder and styling in a Content folder.</p>
+They follow standard .net mvc conventions of keeping Javascript in a Scripts folder and styling in a Content folder.</p>
 <h3>Bower</h3>
 <p>The bower configuration works much the same as the bundling configuration, but here you cannot specify the included files yourself as they are auto included in the bundle.</p>
 <h3>Images</h3>